-Revocation Form: If you change your mind and want to take back your permission to share your information, you may do so by completing the Revocation Form (PDF) and sending it to the Department office where you receive services.
+If you change your mind and want to take back your permission to share your information, you may do so by completing the Revocation Form (PDF) and sending it to the Department office where you receive services.
 We will no longer share your information after we receive your request.

 Privacy or Security Concerns

-We will investigate any reported privacy or security incident that involves a Department office or program.
+We will investigate any reported privacy or security incident that involves a DHHS office or program.
 If we find that an actual breach occurred, we will contact the individuals whose information is at risk and report the breach to government regulators and others as required by HIPAA or other applicable law.

 Privacy or Security Concern about Healthcare Providers or Facilities Outside of DHHS